syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/animation.md

 ## Enable or disable animation globally

-Enable or disable animation for all ASP.Net Core common controls globally by using the `setGlobalAnimation` method with one of the below options:
+Enable or disable animation for all ASP.Net Core controls globally by using the `setGlobalAnimation` method with one of the below options:

 * `GlobalAnimationMode.Enable` - Enables the animation for all components, regardless of the individual component's animation settings.
 * `GlobalAnimationMode.Disable` - Disables the animation for all components, regardless of the individual component's animation settings.